 Making relaxation a part of your life

-Remember that most relaxing techniques are portable and can be practiced just about anywhere and at any time.
-The best active techniques to consider are mindfulness techniques such as body scanning and the practice of focussed breathing.
+Remember that most relaxing techniques are portable and can be practised just about anywhere and at any time.
+The best active techniques to consider are mindfulness techniques such as body scanning and the practice of focused breathing.
 You can make use of them on your commute, when in a difficult social setting or within the comforts of your home.

 If nothing seems to help you relax, it is recommended that you talk to a counsellor.
 Being chronically stressed can be very unhealthy for you, but for many people, it feels like letting go or taking time out is not possible.

-High pressure jobs, stressful financial or personal lives and a variety of other triggers can alter your perspective of life.
+High-pressure jobs, stressful financial or personal lives and a variety of other triggers can alter your perspective on life.
 Try finding a personal coach or counsellor to help realign your perspective and identify a way that works for you.